-Meteorological data are the 10-m wind speed and 2-m air temperature from the ERA-Interim reanalysis of the European Center for Mean-Range Weather Forecast (ECMWF), which provides data from 1979 onwards, and continues in real time (Simmons $et\ al\ 2006$ , Dee $et\ al\ 2011$ ).
-The data are available every 6 hours at a $0.75\deg\times0.75\deg$ longitude/latitude resolution.
-In the present study, the 1200 UTC data are used only.
+Meteorological data are the 10 m wind speed and 2 m air temperature from the ERA-Interim reanalysis of the European Center for Mean-Range Weather Forecast (ECMWF), which provides data from 1979 onwards, and continues in real time (Simmons et al., 2006; Dee et al., 2011).
+The data are available every 6 h at a $0.75^{\circ} \times 0.75^{\circ}$ longitude/latitude resolution.
+In the present study, only the 12:00 UTC data are used.

 Wildfire burnt areas result from the fire detection based on the observations from the MODIS instrument (Moderate Resolution Imaging Spectroradiometer) on board of Aqua and Terra polar heliosynchronous orbiting satellites.
-Daily burnt areas are identified when land cover, and thus surface reflectance, changes drastically and rapidly due to the wildfires (Roy et al 2008).
-In the present study, the a modified version of the MCD64 burnt area product is used over a period of 10 years (2003-2012) and provides the daily burnt area on a 500 m horizontal grid (Giglio et al 2010).
-Only the fraction of each grid cell covered by vegetation is allowed to burn, following Turquety et al 2014.
+Daily burnt areas are identified when land cover, and thus surface reflectance, changes drastically and rapidly due to the wildfires (Roy et al., 2008).
+In the present study, the modified version of the MCD64 burnt area product is used over a period of 10 years (2003-2012) and provides the daily burnt area on a 500 m horizontal grid (Giglio et al., 2010).
+Only the fraction of each grid cell covered by vegetation is allowed to burn, following Turquety et al. (2014).
 The uncertainty can be high for wildfires smaller than 25 ha, a size that corresponds to one pixel of the MCD64 product.
-There is no lower bound for the size of the detected wildfires in the dataset, since the fraction of vegetation inside a given pixel can be small.
-We also use the European Forest Fire Information System (EFFIS) dataset in our study (European Commission 2010, San-Miguel-Ayanz et al 2012).
+There is no lower bound for the size of the detected wildfires in the data set, since the fraction of vegetation inside a given pixel can be small.
+We also use the European Forest Fire Information System (EFFIS) data set in our study (European Commission, 2010; San-Miguel-Ayanz et al., 2012).
 It is provided by the Joint Research Center of the European Commission, and is built using MODIS images at 250 m horizontal resolution.
 A first step of automated classification is used to isolate fire events and a post-processing using human visualization of the burnt scar is performed.
-A cross-analysis using the active fire MODIS product, fire event news collected in the EFFIS News module as well as land-cover datasets is finally done to ensure a low number of misclassifications (http://forest.jrc.ec.europa.eu/effis/).
-The system records burnt areas of approximately 40 ha and larger (Sedano et al 2013).
-Fires under this threshold exist in this dataset, with a higher associated uncertainty.
-Data is provided for the 2006-2012 time period on the Mediterranean Basin.
+A crossanalysis using the active fire MODIS product, fire event news collected in the EFFIS News module as well as land-cover data sets is finally done to ensure a low number of misclassifications (http://forest.jrc.ec.europa.eu/effis/).
+The system records burnt areas of approximately 40 ha and larger (Sedano et al., 2013).
+Fires under this threshold exist in this data set, with a higher associated uncertainty.
+Data are provided for the 2006-2012 time period on the Mediterranean Basin.